enoklearn/engineering/exercises/monitoring/bug-bounty.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Discuss with your mentor a bug that you could fix with another software engineer on a project.
+1. Discuss a bug that you could fix with another software engineer on a project with your mentor.
 2. Pair up with another software engineer to fix the bug.
-3. Meet up with your mentor and discuss the steps you took to fix the bug.
+3. Meet up with your mentor and discuss your steps to fix the bug.
 ## Questions

 Use these questions to guide your curiosity during the exercise: